Warpzal/Product-Feedback-App/wordpress/README.md

 ./startup.sh
 # or
 ./startup.sh install # Create containers and install WP plugins
+# or
+./startup.sh build # Rebuild Docker images and create containers
 ```

 Once containers are spun up, you can visit the Wordpress site: